This post may contain affiliate links. Please read our disclosure policy.

 • small amount of blue food coloring

-• water or liquid for blending
+• almond milk or milk, liquid for blending

 Purple Layer